scivision/hamlib-utils/README.rst

 Prereqs
 =======
-Linux -- should work on Cygwin, I haven't tried it.
+Linux -- may work on Cygwin, I haven't tried it.

 Bash  -- These days, it's the default Terminal shell on most Linux distros and Cygwin